Vitamix Pro 750 Review

 This model even heated the soup quite well, achieving a temperature of 150°F at the conclusion of the "Soup" preset cycle.

 For the conclusion of our test, we ranked how well each blender did at grinding up food.
 We again used three tests - powdered sugar, corn flour, and parmesan cheese — to judge the performance of each blender in this metric, worth the remaining 15% of the total score.
 The Vitamix Pro 750 delivered an exceptional showing, meriting a 9 out of 10 for its efforts.

 This appliance did an amazing job at making powdered sugar, reducing the granulated sugar into an extremely fine powder — on par with the Vitamix A2500.
 This product also did an amazing job at milling corn flour from popcorn kernels, with 99% of the final product passing through the sieve without issue.

 The Pro 750 finished out with a solid performance at grating parmesan cheese, but the resulting grind just wasn't quite as fine as that produced by the Cuisinart.

 The Pro 750 isn't a great value, as you can get the same caliber performance from products that cost a lot less.

-While the Pro 750 is a fantastic blender, it is hard to recommend when there are products like the A2500 and the Cuisinart Hurricane that cost at least a hundred bucks less, if not more.
+While the Pro 750 is a fantastic blender, it is hard to recommend when there are products like the A2500 and the Cuisinart Hurricane that cost at least a hundred bucks less, and scored better in our testing.
 However, the Pro 750 is a great option if you can find it for a discounted price.

 — David Wise and Austin Palmer